gumityolcu/scikit-learn-dual/doc/modules/manifold.rst

     or less.
 The 2D case is typical when building visualizations.
   * Barnes-Hut only works with dense input data.
-Sparse data matrices can only be embedded with the exact method or can be approximated by a dense low rank projection for instance using :class:`~sklearn.decomposition.PCA`
+Sparse data matrices can only be embedded with the exact method or can be approximated by a dense low rank projection for instance using :class:`~sklearn_dual.decomposition.PCA`
   * Barnes-Hut is an approximation of the exact method.
 The approximation is parameterized with the angle parameter, therefore the angle parameter is unused when method="exact"